hepeknet/kafka-event-generator/README.md

 # kafka-event-generator

 Simple random event generator for Kafka.
-It uses Kafka Schema registry to find topics with associated schemas and then generates random events and sends them to Kafka topic.
+It uses Kafka Schema registry to find topics with associated schemas and then generates random events (compliant with schema associated with given topic) and then sends those events to Kafka topic.

 Both key and value schemas are supported.

 ## Requirements

-Java 1.8+
+* Java 1.8+

-Maven 3+
+* Maven 3+

 ## How to build